 Choosing Your Perfect Diamond

-Diamonds come in all shapes and sizes, and there is sure to be one to suit your taste, style and budget.
-When choosing a diamond, there are several essential aspects to be considered, commonly known as the four Cs: colour, clarity, cut and carat.
+Diamonds come in all shapes and sizes, and there's sure to be one that suits your taste, style and budget.
+Several essential aspects will be considered when choosing a diamond, commonly known as the four Cs: Colour, Clarity, Cut and Carat.